olaviinha/Pwst-it/README.md

 - Recycle bin for notes you want off the board but not to the ether just yet.

 ![Some rich content notes on Pwst-it](https://storage.googleapis.com/olaviinha/github/pwst-it/richcontent-settings-bin2.jpg) Some notes rich in content.
-Settings bar and recycle bin opened.
+Settings bar and Recycle Bin opened.

 ![X-ray vision](https://storage.googleapis.com/olaviinha/github/pwst-it/xray.jpg)
 X-ray vision.